simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

 - Spot instance, heavy discounts for unused compute but can be terminated at any time
 - EBS - Persistant storage volumes, can have a file system.
 Placed in a specific AZ, replicated within the AZ.
     - Root device volume is the one attached to EC2 instances
+    - Types:
         - GP2 - General purpose, 3 IOPS per GB up to 10,000 IPOS, burst up to 3000 IOPS
         - Provisioned IOPS SSD - if you need more than 10K IOPS
         - Throughput optimised HDD, big data, data warehouses, log processing, can't be a boot volume
         - Cold HDD - low cost, IA -  probs a file server
         - Magnetic - lowest cost, legacy, IA data